cloutier/arcanium/README.md

-Free and open source search engine
+Free and open source knowledge engine

+You can make natural language queries to arcanium and get directly the answer.
+The system defaults to a websearch when it can't find the answer directly.

+# Instructions

+stack build

 # Bangs